NaazS03/CS-760-Prediction-Model/preprocessors/README.md

 twarc configure
 ```

-It will ask you for the keys you gave.
-Will also ask if you want to use twitter to validate or manually do it each time (I told it to use Twitter and there was a very easy step to authorize that)
+It will ask you for the keys you were given.

 4. Also make sure you have pandas installed